 Generally, the Public Records Law does not exempt from disclosure records that are more than 25 years old.
-For example, we have determined that the psychotherapist-patient and physician-patient privileges did not apply to records that were more than 25 years old.
-183
+185 For example, the Oregon Supreme Court has held that records containing attorney-client privileged communications and that were more than 25 years were not exempt from disclosure.
+186 Similarly, we have determined that the medical records of deceased patients containing psychotherapist-patient and physician-patient privileged material, and that were more than 25 years old, must be disclosed.
+187

-However, there are several exceptions to this rule that either mirror or are subsets of other exemptions: 184
+However, there are several exceptions to this rule that either mirror or are subsets of other exemptions: $^{\rm 188}$

-- (1) "Records less than 75 years old which contain information about the physical or mental health or psychiatric care or treatment of a living individual, if the public disclosure thereof would constitute an unreasonable invasion of privacy."
-185 - (2) "Records less than 75 years old which were sealed in compliance with statute or by court order." - (3) "Records of a person who is or has been in the custody or under the lawful supervision of a state agency, a court or a unit of local government, to the extent that disclosure thereof would interfere with the rehabilitation of the person if the public interest in confidentiality clearly outweighs the public interest in disclosure, [but only] for a period of 25 years after termination of such custody or supervision."
-186 - (4) "Student records exempt from disclosure under state or federal law."
+- (1) Records less than 75 years old which contain information about the physical or mental health or psychiatric care or treatment of a living individual, if the public disclosure thereof would constitute an unreasonable invasion of privacy.
+189 - (2) Records less than 75 years old which were sealed in compliance with statute or by court order.